DigitalCommons/mykomap-monolith/docs/monorepo.md

 - Use git subtree, so we can publish sub-folders of the monorepo as independent repos that others can use.
 We can set this up later if required, but for now try to ensure repositories are not tightly coupled unecessarily.
+- Differentiate between maps and datasets: currently a map's data and config is associated with a single dataset on the backend.
+We may want to unlink these so that 2 maps can share the same dataset with differnet config, or a map can show multiple datasets.
+This could be done in the future.